Polymer/old-docs-site/0.5/articles/webview.md

 article: true
 #draft: true
-description: How to building a mobile Polymer app that runs in a WebView.
+description: How to build a mobile Polymer app that runs in a WebView.
 published: 2015-03-04
 #updated: 2014-10-20
 author: ebidel